Andreea-Gheban/GhostWebsiteTest/README.md

     And The user click on Start here section
     Then The can see that page with guides opens
     When The user search for "create new blog"
-    Then The user open the tenth result
+    And The user open the tenth result
     Then The user can check that content is loaded
    ```
   Then, in the ```TestRunner``` or in the ```config.yml```, use the ```@exampleTag``` in the tags section: